How to reference digital objects you create

 When writing a paper, a structured approach to citing your research compendium is useful as it creates a coherent approach among the discipline.

-Inspired by the FAIR research code approach, we recommend including references to the digital byproducts made available alongside the research (i.e. the research compendium and any new datasets created) in the following manner at the end of your paper.
+Inspired by the FAIR research code approach, we recommend including references to the digital byproducts made available alongside the research in the following manner at the end of your paper.

 Add two headers just after the conclusion and before the references section: